-The final exam is scheduled for Tuesday, July 6.
-The final will be cumulative.
-The grade on the final exam may also be used to replace your lowest chapter/unit test grade, if it is to your advantage.
+The final exam will be cumulative.
+It is scheduled for Tuesday, July 6.
+Please plan accordingly.
+Your grade on the final may also count in place of your one lowest test grade, if that is to your advantage.

 Your course grade at any time may be found in MyMathLab, which will keep a running average of all your tests and the homework sections that you have attempted.
 Caution: since it is possible to work homework after the due date (for a penalty), the homework grade in MyMathLab will not include 0's for homework not yet attempted, until the very end of the course.
 If a student has past-due homework sets, the homework and course average will appear higher than they really will be if the work is not done by the semester's end.